 Now, obviously I love massage therapy & extoll its virtues - otherwise I'd be in the wrong job!
 But I realise that I'm not necessarily in the majority when it comes to loving to give massage.
 Many times I've heard clients, pregnant & otherwise, bemoan the half hearted, telly watching attempts at a back or foot rub.
 Conversely I've also heard others say they'd like to do more to help ease the aches & pains of loved ones but their thumbs / wrists / arms / [insert appropriate body part] hurts after a short time.
-So Bristol Massage Therapy offer the opportunity for couples to book a pregnancy massage lesson.
-I love working with couples in this way - there is something so magical about teaching, encouraging & sharing the gift of massage therapy at such a precious and transient phase of their relationship.
+So I'm very happy to say that upon request, Bristol Massage Therapy can offer the opportunity for couples to have a pregnancy massage lesson.
+We love working with couples in this way - there is something so magical about teaching, encouraging & sharing the gift of massage therapy at such a precious and transient phase of their relationship.

 Communication is King